zalando-stups/swagger1st/README.md

 * **yaml** - a string containing a YAML formatted swagger definition
 * **yaml-file** - a reference to a file, containing YAML
 * **yaml-cp** - a reference to a classpath resource, containing YAML

+## Detailed usage

+TODO
+* explain different steps of the middleware and their dependencies, inputs and outputs
+* explain configuration options

 ## License